 “It is also good that the positive resources of the Ibadhi school of Islam and the tolerant traditions of the Sultanate of Oman in particular are given more prominence.
 I trust that the exhibition will provide a space in which mutual sharing and learning can take place.”

-In a message to the audience at St. Philip’s Centre in Leicester on July 16, 2012.
+Archbishop of Canterbury, in a message to the audience at St. Philip’s Centre in Leicester on July 16, 2012.

 “Exhibitions like this one help to shed light on the diversity of the world’s peoples.
 It helps to learn just a little bit more about the cultures of The Other, thus progressively moving all towards a rapprochement of cultures.”